The Simple Secret to Switching to a Natural, Non-Toxic Home

 Ammonia- commonly found in glass cleaner, causes eye, skin and lung irritation and worsens asthma.

 Formaldehyde - aggravates allergies, irritates the skin and burns eyes, nose and throat, a carcinogen

 DEA (diethanolamine), TEA (triethanolamine) and MEA (monoethanolamine) - can cause allergic reactions, linked to liver and kidney cancer

 Yeah, pretty bad right?
 Ready to begin making the switch?

 Here's a simple strategy for switching to a more natural home without a huge investment of time or money:

-If you'd like to get started with non-toxic cleaning as the first natural change you make, I've got some resources for you.
+If you'd like to get started with non-toxic cleaning as the first natural change you make, I've got a really easy DIY formula for you:

 I hope you'll consider slowly but surely making the switch to a more natural home - the benefits for years to come are well worth it.